 Always follow NWFA standards and manufacturer's instruction, to avoid warranty discrepancies for hardwood flooring installation.

 Determine which direction you would like to lay the hardwood flooring.
 You should always consider installing hardwood flooring, perpendicular to your floor joist, when you have a plywood sub-floor.
 This will eliminate any bounce and chattering, when you sand them.

 1. Start by laying out the vapor barrier.
-Overlap the edges by 4-6".
+Overlap the edges by 4-6" or more.
 Then staple the edges down, using the T50 stapler.

 2. Establish a starting point.
 If you have existing wood floors, you should always continue off, where the floor has ended, run the flooring the same direction.
 Otherwise, lay them perpendicular to your floor joist and start from the longest wall, then follow these steps.

 3. (2) points make a straight line.
-Measure off each corner of your starting wall (2x width of floor board) - 1/2".
+Measure off each corner of your starting wall -2x width of floor board plus expansion gap.
 Snap a starting or reference line using a chalk line.